JakubRathousky/MasterThesis-ArchitecturePatterns/README.md

 #### Mongo
 Document based database used for simple collection storing.
-Specificly used by Film-catalog, Book-catalog, reservation and logistic services.
+Specifically used by Film-catalog, Book-catalog, reservation and logistic services.
 #### Reservation-gateway
 Gateway which is used to redirect requests from reservation frontend to services.
 #### Logistic-gateway